slexisvn/query_engine/docs/04-execution/31-vectorized-execution.md

 ## Exercises

+### Understand

+A table has 5,000 rows and batches contain at most 2,048.
+How many batches are needed, and what fixed costs does batching amortize?

+### Practice

-1. Reproduce the chunk-size sweep.
+1. **Observe.** Reproduce the chunk-size sweep.
 Then change the benchmark expression from one column to four columns summed together, rerun, and see whether the cliff appears.

-2. Time `A * 2` and `ABS(A)` through `ProjectionOperator` and confirm the ratio.
+2. **Extend (optional).** Time `A * 2` and `ABS(A)` through `ProjectionOperator` and confirm the ratio.
 Then add `'ABS'` handling to `compileColumnarProjection` and measure again.

-3. `ProjectionOperator` gates the columnar path on `dataType === DataType.FLOAT64`.
+3. **Observe.** `ProjectionOperator` gates the columnar path on `dataType === DataType.FLOAT64`.
 Find an integer-typed projection that `compileColumnarProjection` compiles but the operator never uses, and describe what would have to change for it to be used safely.

-4. Change `DEFAULT_CHUNK_SIZE` to 512 and to 16,384, rebuild with `npm run build:ts`, and run the running query at 30,000 customers with `EXPLAIN ANALYZE`.
+4. **Extend (optional).** Change `DEFAULT_CHUNK_SIZE` to 512 and to 16,384, rebuild with `npm run build:ts`, and run the running query at 30,000 customers with `EXPLAIN ANALYZE`.
 Report the three execution times, and say which operator you think moved.

-5. Delete `src/execution/vector-ops.ts` and its test, then run `npm run build:ts` and the suite.
+5. **Extend (optional).** Delete `src/execution/vector-ops.ts` and its test, then run `npm run build:ts` and the suite.
 Explain what the result tells you about the file, and decide whether deleting it is an improvement.

+### Hints and expected observations

+Three batches: 2,048, 2,048, and 904.
+Calls, promises, and per-batch setup are paid three times rather than 5,000; this does not imply SIMD or guaranteed cache fit.

 ## Recap